annordstrom/481_WIFU/README.md

 This jar is javax.mail.jar

 ## 12/9/2019
-Updated with the latest version of the GUI, adding fixes for the notification process
+Updated with the latest version of the GUI, adding fixes for the notification process.

-NOTE: the old version of the gui needs removed from this git repo; WIFU2019 is the correct version to use
+## 12/10/2019
+Old gui version removed